twhlynch/QAutoDL/README.md

 # QAutoDL

+> Currently not working.
+Not gonna lie to ya, i'm just waiting for DownQ to update so I can "borrow" it's code

 ### Automatically download Oculus VR apps right from your Browser.

 Built off DownQuest but instead of allowing you do get old versions of apps, it lets you downoad the most recent release, and does it automatically.
 Very useful if you are modding games.